How much does an amusement ride cost to build? | Insights by SUNHONG

 What certifications are required for carousels?

-SUNHONG carousels have obtained the following certifications: CE, UL and ISO9001 quality management system certification.
-These certifications ensure that the carousel meets the relevant safety and quality standards, thereby ensuring the safety of visitors.
+SUNHONG carousels have the following certifications: CE, UL, and ISO 9001 Quality Management System.
+These certifications ensure that the carousels meet relevant safety and quality standards and ensure the safety of visitors.

 Larva Pedal Spin | Pedal-Controlled Amusement Ride with Unicorn Seats